quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * No IE11 support - Vue 3 does not supports IE11 either.
 If IE11 support is mandatory for your project(s), then continue using Quasar UI v1.
 * Quasar Stylus variables are no longer available (only Sass/SCSS).
 This does NOT mean that you can't use Stylus anymore though.
 * SSR build mode is NOT **yet** supported.
 If your project relies on SSR, you might want to hold off on upgrading for now.
+* Not all of our official App Extensions are yet compatible with Quasar UI v2.
+We are working towards releasing new compatible versions for them.
 :::

 Before you start with this journey of upgrading your project from v1 to v2, you should know a few additional things: